 The impact of this on the country’s foreign direct investment (FDI) will likely persist beyond 2021.

-Also, Aurélien Mali, lead analyst for Africa at rating agency Moody’s, tells fDi:
+Also, Aurélien Mali, lead analyst for Africa at rating agency Moody’s, said:

 "International oil companies have been “selling assets mostly in shallow waters” under a process “supported by the federal government to support local producers that were perceived as better able to deal with insecurity issues, in particular in the Niger Delta.”